Dram Shop Overview

 Be that as it may, you and your liquor liability attorney must account for the defendants in front of you.
 After all, people deal in generalizations, stereotypes, and prejudices every day, so for the most part, drawing conclusions based on those is a simple process; however, it takes a greater degree of skill for a lawyer to deal in specifics.
 It would be easy enough to say, “Look at these charts: because the driver who received alcohol from the defense was 100 pound woman, she was far more susceptible to intoxication.”
 However, simply being a 100 pound woman is not enough to establish negligence on the alcohol provider’s part; rather, you must establish that she was over-served, which requires contextualizing the scene of the bar that night: how well off she was after two beers, whether or not she could even move after four, and so on.
 Part of the reason why we have civil trials in the first place is because you cannot “calculate” a dram shop’s negligence – a stark contrast from the holistic, comprehensive approach that makes our justice system so great.

 While the TABC’s charts are useful tools both in and out of court, definitive conclusions cannot be drawn from only the charts.
-You need legal representation to tie everything together – legal representation such as ours at Grossman Law Offices.
+You need legal representation to tie everything together – legal representation such as ours.
 We’ve been handling personal injury and wrongful death cases for residents of Texas since 1990, putting our talents to work so that hundreds of victims could see the financial compensation they so rightfully deserve.
 In particular, we have handled a considerable number of dram shop cases, so we know the ins and outs of dealing with multiple defendants at once.

-Click here if you are interested in learning more about the specifics of dram shop lawsuits.
-If you have further questions about dram shop claims, or want to begin your pursuit of justice today, then call Grossman Law Offices at 1-855-392-0000.
+If you have further questions about dram shop claims, or want to begin your pursuit of justice today, then call our Law Office.
 We know the law, and can give you consultation at no out-of-pocket expense, so reach us with confidence.

 How the Amount of Alcohol Consumed can Affect Your Dram Shop Case